Abdelhamid-Younes/vginsights_DS_project3/README.md

 - Extract :
    - Downloading a zip file containing the data of the project and unziping it in a defined folder (script : download_extract.py).

-- Transform : In this phase we built a cleaned dataframes in order to export it to different tables.
+- Transform : In this stage we built some cleaned dataframes in order to export them to different tables.
 It involves the following steps:
   - Creating dataframes with raw data from json files.
   - Dropping unnecessary columns in dataframes.
   - Adding and renaming other columns to a more recognizable set of labels.